Creative Sale Fundraiser Ideas: Host a Makers Market

 QR Code Integration

-Thoughtfully placed QR codes can help link every part of your artisan market to your cause.
-Whether you’re inviting donations or sharing your story, these small tools offer a big opportunity to connect with supporters—on their terms.
-Use a combination of signage to make an impact:
+Thoughtfully placed QR codes can help tie every part of your artisan market back to your cause.
+Whether you’re encouraging donations or sharing your story, they offer an opportunity to connect with shoppers.

 Cards at Vendor Booths